department-of-veterans-affairs/va.gov-team/products/caregivers/research/2024-09- Caregivers Study - form content and user interviews/convo-guide-cohort1.md

 ## Warm-up Interview Questions - 10 minutes

-Before we look at the website, let’s start with a few warm-up questions.
+Before we look at the caregvier program form, let’s start with a few warm-up questions.

 - Have you ever applied for the Program of Comprehensive Assistance for Family Caregivers (PCAFC) before?
    - If no: [Should be yes based on screener criteria but pivot to convo guide for cohort 2]

-- How long ago was that when you applied?
+- Can you confirm you applied [x months] ago? [from recruit screener)
 - Are you a primary or secondary caregiver?
-- Did you complete the application in person, at a facility or online?
+- Did you complete the form in person, at a facility or online?

 - Do you mind telling us more about that experience?
+- What did you in preparation for completing the application?

+-
 - Did you complete all of the VA forms on your own or did you have help?
 (Like from an accredited representative, VSO or other source)
 - What would you say was the most challenging part of the application process that you wish you would have know upfront?
    - [Re-word prompt] Thinking back, what would you change so the process is better for the next Caregiver/Veteran applying?